BetterCamps/justthedocs/docs/outcomes.md

 These goals, outcomes, and assessments are meant to serve as a guide for the inclusion of our principles into content programming, activity planning, theme generation, and camper interaction, but should not be construed as strictly necessary to be implemented.
 On a larger scale, we operate with these principles in mind already and many of our existing programs, activities, discussions, and interactions already incorporate these objectives.

-Staff should be trained to lead the activities and be aware of the observable outcomes that indicate such development. a
+Staff should be trained to lead the activities and be aware of the observable outcomes that indicate such development.

 ## Development Objectives

-1. **Promote Inherent Worth and Dignity**
+1. ### Promote Inherent Worth and Dignity

 #### Goal
    To foster an environment where every individual feels valued and respected regardless of their background or beliefs.